fboehm/workflowr-workshop/episodes/build-site.Rmd

 :::::::::::::::::::::::::::::::::::::: questions

-- How do I start a new data analysis project with `workflowr`?
+- How do I assemble my Rmd files (*which contain my R code for the analysis*) into a website with results?

 ::::::::::::::::::::::::::::::::::::::::::::::::